 Jack Frost’s calling card.

 I wrote the next poem when the weather was cold and icy.
 My breath billowed out as clouds of pale vapor as I spoke.
 The ground was coated with a crispy layer of white rime.

 White frosting on autumn leaves

 A breath of cold air

 I wrote this poem about the hardy sheep that cover the hills in the upland areas of the UK.
-Snow and wind don’t seem to bother them and they spend all winter out of doors.
+Snow and wind don’t seem to bother them and they spend all winter outside.

 White dots in summer;